kanhaiya-k/Nordstromrack-clone/README.md

 ## Features

 - SignUp and SignIn validation.
-- localstorage data
+- local storage data
 - Sorting based on price and Color
-- Crousel
+- Carousel
 - Add to cart
+- User Name At as user

 ## TeachStack used